PacktPublishing/Hands-On-Functional-Programming-with-Typescript/README.md

 ![](./media/playground_console.png)

-The examples are designed so you can experiment with them and learn by yourself.
-In the case of the examples in the `01_pure_vs_inpure.ts` file, you will have to add some additional code to see the effects.
-You can invoke one function at a time to get a better idea of what is going on.

-Other examples, such as the ones in the `02_side_effects.ts` files, can be executed using `ts-node` without the need of a browser:
+The TypeScript playground and the browser console are the recommended way to execute examples that use APIs that are only available in web browsers such as the DOM and BOM APIs.
+It is recommended to use the `ts-node` command or all other examples.

 ```
 ts-node chapters/chapter_01_fp_fundamentals/02_side_effects.ts
 ```

+All the examples are designed so you can experiment with them and learn by yourself.
+In the case of the examples in the `01_pure_vs_inpure.ts` file, you will have to add some additional code to see potential effects.
+You can invoke one function at a time to get a better idea of what is going on.

-Some examples will fail at compilation time or runtime time.
+Some examples will fail at compilation time or runtime time to showcase how the compiler can detect specific errors.
+All the errors that are meant to happen on propose have been annotated with a commend `// Error`.

 ## Code examples